 Ip addresses are a set of numbers utilized by computers.
 Humans, on the opposite hand, have a tough time remembering long strings of numbers.
 As a result, domain names were created and are currently used to identify entities on the internet rather than IP addresses.

-You must first register a domain name before you can use it.
+You must first register a domain n before you can use it.
 The practice of registering a name on the internet for a set length of time is known as domain registration.
-Domain registrars are organizations that offer and maintain domain name registrations.
+Domain registrars are organizations that offer and maintain domain registrations.

 How Does A Domain Name Work?

 Let’s look at what follows when you type a domain into your browser to get a better understanding of how domain names work.

 When you type a domain into your web browser, it sends a request to the Domain System, which is a global network of servers (DNS).
 The name servers connected with the domain are then looked up, and the request is forwarded to those name servers.

 One of the most crucial things for your website is to choose the correct domain name.
 Your domain name will communicate critical data to both users and search engine bots and define your site.

 Let’s learn some of the best ways to choose the right domain name for your business site.

 It is indeed good to include keywords in your domain for the same reasons you should use them in your content.
 SEO strategies can help your site rank higher in search engine results, resulting in more traffic.